expo/expo/docs/versions/unversioned/distribution/hosting-your-app.md

 ## Export app

 First, you’ll need to export all the static files of your app so they can be served from your CDN.
-To do this, run `expo export` in your project directory and it will output all your app’s static files to a directory named `dist`.
+To do this, run `expo export --public-url <server-endpoint>` in your project directory and it will output all your app’s static files to a directory named `dist`.
+In this guide, we will use `https://quinlanj.github.io/self-host` as our example server endpoint.
 Asset and bundle files are named by the md5 hash of their content.
 Your output directory should look something like this now:
 ```
 .
 ├── android-index.json